pumapayio/smart-contracts/docs/Top Up Pull Payment.md

     3. Expiration time  - ***example:*** *expires on 31/12/2019*
     4. Combination of the above - ***example:*** *100$ in total & 20$ per day & expires on 31/12/2019*

+***NOTE: All the limits are related with the top up payments only, meaning that the initial payment is not taken into consideration when we are checking against the limits for every top up payment.***

 #### Total Limits
-The customer is allowed to specify how much (s)he is willing to spend in total.
+The customer is allowed to specify how much (s)he is willing to spend in total for the top up pull payments.
 ***Example:***
 The customer subscribed to a top up billing model which will charge him 10$ for purchasing 100 Credits.
 The customer spends 75 Credits and the business can automatically charge the customer $7.50 to top up the 75 Credits.

 The customer specifies that the maximum amount that (s)he is willing to spend in total in this top up billing model is 100$.

 This means that the business can trigger the top up payment and pull PMA from the customer account only up until 100$ in PMA.
+This is valid only for the top up payments since the initial payment of 10$ is not taken into consideration for the total limits.
 The customer can increase/decrease the top up limit at any point.

 #### Time-Based Limits